opentensor/subtensor-api/js/README.md

         }
     }

+## historical difficulty structure
+The historical difficulty data is saved to a JSON file as an object with value as a string of the difficulty with key of blockNumber
+*Note: Ordering of the keys is not guaranteed.*

+    {
+        "<blockNumber0>": "<difficulty0>",
+        "<blockNumber1>": "<difficulty1>",
+        ...,
+        "<blockNumbern>": "<difficultyn>",
+    }

 ## blockAtRegistration Structure
 The blockAtRegistration data saved to the JSON file will be a JSON array of integers represented as strings, in the order of their UIDs: